valpackett/sweetroll/README.md

 - micropub
   - [ ] check auth scopes
 - [ ] indieweb-algorithms?: ensure the person you're replying to *never* gets picked up you when you're replying (caught in test without own h-card) (what?)
-- [ ] tags? (kill the difference between categories and tags? // use symlinks to add to multiple categories/tags)
 - [ ] extract a `WebPrelude` package: `Sweetroll.Prelude`, `Sweetroll.HTTPClient`, `formToObject`, more stuff

 ## License